bevyengine/bevy-website/content/learn/book/control-flow/systems.md

 ## Running Systems In Schedules

-Systems are usually repeatedly ran throughout the life of your application.
+Systems are usually repeatedly run throughout the life of your application.
 We are able to control when systems run and how systems are ordered by placing them into a [`Schedule`].
 The [`App::add_system`] method is the simplest way to do this, allowing us to specify a `System` that we want to insert into a specific `Schedule` running in our application.